 The Louisiana Supreme Court adopted this rule on January 20, 2004.
 It became effective on March 1, 2004, and has not been amended since.
-This rule is identical to ABA Model Rule of Professional Conduct 3.9 (2002).
+This rule is similar to ABA Model Rule of Professional Conduct 3.9 (2002).

 In 2002, the ABA amended the text of the corresponding Model Rule to replace the former reference to “legislative or administrative tribunal” with “legislative body or administrative agency.”
 The ABA defined the term “tribunal” in Rule 1.0(m) to denote courts and other agencies when those agencies are acting in an adjudicative capacity.
 The ABA believed that this change was necessary to clarify that Rule 3.9 applies only when the lawyer is representing a client in a nonadjudicative proceeding of a legislative body or administrative agency.
 See ABA Ethics 2000 Commission Revision Notes to Model Rule 3.9 (2002).